morgoth/alexa/README.md

 You can specify options:

 * url - address to be measured
-* response_group - which data to include in response (i.e. ["rank", "contact_info"]),
-  defaults to all available
+* response_group - which data to include in response (i.e. ["rank", "contact_info"]) - defaults to all available

 See: [Docs](http://docs.amazonwebservices.com/AlexaWebInfoService/latest/) for valid groups.

 ### Sites Linking In